Chest Tubes Nursing Care Troubleshooting: When to Call the Doctor

 Loss of Suction

 Ensure that the drain tubing is securely attached to the wall suction regulator and that the tubing is unclamped.
 The regulator should be turned on.
-Check that the suction dial on the drain system is set to the appropriate suction setting.
+Check that the suction dial on the drain system is set to the appropriate suction setting and that the suction is continuous, not intermittent.
 If all connections are appropriate, the wall regulator or drain system is malfunctioning and should be replaced.
 Maintaining appropriate suction is critical, as too little suction will prevent lung re-expansion, while too much suction can damage lung tissue (9).

 Drain System Malfunction